shaunster666/k8stest/docs/11-pod-network-routes.md

 > There are [other ways](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-achieve-this) to implement the Kubernetes networking model.

+Be aware that if you decide to use Weave these routes are not required

 ## The Routing Table

 In this section you will gather the information required to create routes in the `kubernetes-the-hard-way` VPC network.